 The Magistrate will issue a decision in writing in favor of one party or the other within six (6) to eight (8) weeks.

 The written decision is called a Recommendation and is entered into the Court's record.
 The Clerk’s office will mail a copy of the Recommendation to each party on the case.

 A Findings of Fact and Conclusions of Law allow either party to obtain a detailed explanation of how and why the magistrate made his or her decision.
 It sets forth the facts the Magistrate found to be true in the case and the conclusions of law he or she reached.

 Any party who disagrees with the Magistrate's Recommendation may ask the court to modify or set aside the recommendation by filing an objection.
-If you wish to object to the Magistrate's Recommendation, you must file a written objection in the Clerk's office.
+If you wish to object to the Magistrate's Recommendation, you must file an Objection to the Magistrate's Decision.